 - a movement of consolidation, as several large insurers have merged their operations or acquired other companies.
-More recently, this movement has become more pronounced among wealth management firms; - the maturity of the individual life insurance market in Canada, especially due to the aging of the population, low population growth and the stagnation in the number of insurance representatives; - the adjustment of the wealth management market to the aging population's needs; - the continued development of digital technologies among institutions; and - preparatory work to integrate accounting standard IFRS 17 and IFRS 9.
+More recently, this movement has become more pronounced among wealth management firms; - the maturity of the individual life insurance market in Canada, especially due to the aging of the population, low population growth and the stagnation in the number of insurance representatives; - the adjustment of the wealth management market to the aging population's needs; - the continued development of digital technologies among institutions; and - the implementation and the transition to the IFRS 17 and IFRS 9 accounting standards.

-In Canada, even though the insurance market is made up of several insurance companies, the ten largest control close to 92% of the individual insurance market, approximately 92% of the group insurance market (employee plans) and about 99% of the group savings and retirement market. iA Insurance is among the ten largest insurers in virtually all these operating sectors.
+In Canada, although there are many companies in the insurance market, the ten largest control about 94% of the individual insurance market, about 93% of the group insurance market (employee plans) and about 99% of the group savings and retirement market. iA Insurance is among the ten largest insurers in virtually all these sectors.

 In the individual wealth management market, iA Insurance's competitors include life and health insurance companies, banks, mutual fund management companies, securities brokers and other providers.
-While the Corporation's recent results for the individual wealth management sector have been challenged by the difficult macroeconomic environment, iA Insurance ranked first in Canada for gross sales of segregated funds in 2022 and has ranked first in net sales of segregated funds since 2016.
-In 2022, it once again strengthened its leading position in this area by adjusting and adding new segregated funds to its offering, some of which are socially responsible investment (SRI) funds, to better address current market trends.
+While the environment for the wealth management industry was challenging throughout 2023, iA Insurance ranked first in Canada for 2023 gross sales of segregated funds and has ranked first in annual net sales of segregated funds since 2016.
+In 2023, while the macroeconomic environment for fund sales was challenging, the Individual Wealth Management business unit performed well by recording total combined positive net sales for the year but also by offering customers products which offer safety and attractive yields.